CONTACT: Rich Stinson, O: 210-207-1509

 Electronics: Electronics larger than a cell phone — including e-readers and tablets—must be removed from your carry-on bag and placed in bins with nothing on top or below (this rule does not apply to TSA Pre✓® passengers).

-Airport Holiday Preparations and activities:
+Airport Holiday Preparations and Activities:

-- Transportation Security Administration has fully staffed checkpoints: TSA anticipates having all lanes adequately staffed during peak hours.
+TSA fully staffed checkpoints: TSA anticipates having all lanes adequately staffed during peak hours.